Young DGAP Fellowship

 Topic 2: Civilian Stabilization

-The societies in the states of the Sahel are confronted with armed groups, climate change impacts, strong population growth, insecure governance, and other challenges.
-Niger – with a democratically elected government that showed no interest in Russian influence and had pursued partnerships with many European states – had long been seen as an anchor of stability in this region.
-However, the coup of July 26, 2023, changed circumstances there.
-The fact that no one seems to have been prepared for it illustrates the lack of oversight in the numerous military and civilian collaborations with Niger.
-In view of the current developments, the DGAP project on “Civilian Stabilitzation” could adapt dynamically; the same held true for the activities of the accompanying Young DGAP Fellowship project.
+The societies of the Sahel states are confronted with armed groups, the effects of climate change, strong population growth, insecure governance and other challenges.
+Niger was long regarded as an anchor of stability in the Sahel region, whose democratically elected government shows no interest in Russian influence and pursues partnerships with many European countries.
+But the coup of July 26, 2023 is now changing the situation here too.
+The very fact that no one seems to have been prepared for this illustrates the lack of oversight in the numerous military and civilian collaborations.
+In view of current developments, the project can adapt dynamically; the activities of the accompanying project are also keeping this in mind.

-The partnerships of the Nigerien government with international governments (e.g., Germany, France) and multilateral actors (e.g., United Nations, European Union, West African Economic Community) were of particular interest to it.
-Historical developments – such as how economic and military cooperation with China, Egypt, and Germany has changed over the years – were examined quantitatively.
-Here, for example, processing and presenting the previous deliveries of military material from various sources to the Nigerien government was useful.
-In addition, qualitative studies supplemented the evaluation to develop explanations for any changes.
-It was also possible to take a look at the current structure of actors and visualize the confusing situation.
+The partnerships of the Nigerien government with international governments (e.g. Germany, France) and multilateral actors (e.g. United Nations, European Union, West African Economic Community) are of particular interest.
+Historical developments can be examined quantitatively, e.g. how economic and military cooperation with China, Egypt and Germany has changed over the years.
+Here, for example, a processing and presentation of previous deliveries of military material from various sources to the Nigerien government would be useful.
+In addition, qualitative studies can supplement the evaluation in order to develop explanations for any changes.
+It is also possible to take a look at the current structure of actors and visualize the confusing situation.

 Topic 3: Influencers, Disinformation, and Democracy in the Digital Age